 - intrusion detection

 - web-based laboratories

 - Authors should submit draft papers (as Postscript, PDF of MSWord file).

-- The total length of a paper should be 8-10 pages (IEEE style).
+- The total length of a paper should not exceed 10 pages IEEE style (including tables, figures and references).
 IEEE style templates are available here.

 - Papers will be refereed and accepted on the basis of their scientific merit and relevance to the workshop.

-- Only papers presented at the conference will be included in the IEEE Xplore® database and submitted for indexation in: Thomson Reuters - Conference Proceedings Citation Index, SciVerse Scopus, Inspec, DBLP Computer Science Bibliography and Google Scholar
+- Conference proceedings will be indexed in BazEkon and submitted for indexation in: Thomson Reuters - Conference Proceedings Citation Index, SciVerse Scopus, Inspec, Index Copernicus, DBLP Computer Science Bibliography and Google Scholar

 - Extended versions of selected papers presented during the conference will be published as Special Issue(s).